vpetersson/vpetersson.com/reading-log.md

 This is mostly a note-to-self kind of page, but perhaps it is useful for someone else too `¯\_(ツ)_/¯`.

+Here's a partial list (i.e. what I could find in my Amazon history)

+# 2017

+* By Way of Deception by Victor Ostrovsky
+* Life 3.0 by Max Tegmark

 # 2018

+* Lost and Founder by Rand Fishkin
 * Influence by Robert Cialdini
 * Man's Search For Meaning by Viktor Frankl
 * Measure What Matters by John Doerr